vircadia/My-HIFI-Stuff-1/README.md

 Current Scripts
 ---

-* Add-Shader-To-Your-Avatar

-Makes it easy to apply a Shader to your avatar.

 * Share-Your-Image-In-HIFI

 Makes it so you can choose a image on your local machine and share it with others over the messaging mixer.